Aimi MacDonald: Other work

-Press stories and later life
+Personal life

 MacDonald's private life attracted interest in the press.
 She shared a mansion in Ascot, Berkshire with racehorse owner Geoffrey Edwards, remarking that she was "living in sin... it's lovely.
 I shall probably live in sin for the rest of my life".
 She owned a racehorse named Weep No More.
 Her name was linked to politicians, including Labour Minister John Stonehouse (his secretary and mistress Sheila Buckley named her as one of his lovers) and future Conservative Prime Minister John Major.
 MacDonald has denied relationships with either man, or ever having met "poor John Major", though she did recall Stonehouse as "tall, dark" and "very attractive to women".
 In her sixties, she observed that "everyone gets hysterical if I say hello to a politician today...
 It's very annoying to be branded a scarlet woman".

 MacDonald opened a lingerie shop in west London but sold it during a downturn in the economy in the early 1990s.
 She returned to showbusiness, taking part in a few nationwide tours, including a 2003 production of Cliff Richard's musical film Summer Holiday starring Darren Day, in which she played the mother of former Hear'Say singer Suzanne Shaw.
 Reviewers referred to MacDonald as a "sixties starlet".

 In 2007, MacDonald visited Uganda as an ambassador for the London charity African Revival.
 The purpose was to link schools in Gulu and the United Kingdom.
-She last appeared in a guest role in an episode of the TV series "The Third Age" entitled "The Grand Illusion" in 2013.
+She last appeared in a guest role in an episode of the TV series The Third Age entitled "The Grand Illusion" in 2013.